 Contests & Issues Audited

-The Secretary of State is given authority to investigate further if the manual count cannot be reconciled with the initial machine tabulation.
+If the manual count cannot be reconciled with the initial machine tabulation, the Secretary of State must investigate further to determine whether to decertify the voting tabulator or tabulators in question or to order the voting tabulator to be examined and recertified.
 The audit is to be expanded to a “discrepancy recanvass” if the difference between the manual or electronic counts and tabulator counts is more than 0.5%; cannot be resolved through other means (for instance, an accounting of improperly marked ballots); and would exceed the margin of victory if extrapolated to the entire contest (see subsections (f) and (o)).

 Re-canvasses in Connecticut are not full hand recounts, but utilize a mix of both hand recounting and machine retabulation.
-Procedures for discrepancy re-anvasses can be found in Conn.
-Gen. Stat. §9-311, “Re-canvass in case of discrepancy”.
+Procedures for discrepancy re-canvasses can be found in Conn.
+Gen. Stat. §9-311, “Re-canvass in case of discrepancy.”

 For recount laws, see Citizens for Election Integrity Minnesota website.